dirusulixes/test-site/src/sections/workshops.md

 **Tom A.B.
 Snijders**, University of Groningen / University of Oxford (t.a.b.snijders@rug.nl)
 <p>&nbsp;</p>

-The workshop will cover generalized blockmodeling (Doreian et al., 2005; Žiberna, 2007) of mainly one-mode.
 This workshop is intended for participants who have experience in working with RSiena.
 <p>&nbsp;</p>

 Topics treated will be the following – all in the framework of modelling network panel data using the RSiena package.